shahidcodes/notes/javascript coordinates.md

 ```
 ## Relative to document (pageX, pageY)

-In this the position is relative to Page/Document do on scroll it remains still.
+In this the position is relative to Page/Document do on scroll it remains same.
+We can use these to drawUnderElement etc.

 ```javascript
 const field = document.getElementById("field");